oxydrive99-design/KeybindBridge/README.md

 1. From the Windows archive, copy `keybind_bridge.dll` to:

    `Steam/steamapps/common/Scrap Mechanic/Release/DLLModules`

-2. From the Mods archive, copy `KeybindBridge-Core` to your local mods folder:

-   `%APPDATA%/Axolot Games/Scrap Mechanic/User/User_<id>/Mods`

-3. Optionally copy `KeybindBridge-Flashlight` to the same folder.
-4. Enable the mods when creating or editing the world.
-5. Fully restart Scrap Mechanic after adding or removing an autonomous mod.

 No configuration file is required for normal play.
 If `KeybindBridge.diagnostics.ini` is absent, the DLL automatically uses the full `FeatureLevel=8`.
 Create that file beside the DLL only when diagnosing or